srlinuxeurope/DCFPartnerHackathon/srl-sros-gnmi-config-lab/README.md

 For certain branches that can't be applied isolated, it's possible to pass more than one command per transaction.

 For example, the router won't accept configuring IPv4 address without a prefix-length.
-So you have to pass both parameters at once.
+So you can pass both parameters at once.

 SROS XPATH: `/configure/router[router-name=Base]/interface`
 ```